What Does DEI Stand For?

 The first step to understanding DEI’s importance in the workplace is educating yourself on diverse groups of people.
 With the push for better inclusion in work and all other areas, there are plenty of resources available for you to study.

-This is the best way to make sure you have some background information on groups different than you so you can have a well-rounded idea of how to approach your company’s DEI.
+This is the best way to ensure that you have some background information on groups different from you so that you can have a well-rounded idea of how to approach your company’s DEI.

 Look at Your Company’s Data

-Your next step should be analyzing the data of your team.
+Your next step should be analyzing your team’s data.
 Take the information you have on each employee and look at the demographics represented.
-It’s a good idea to separate your leadership and look at the demographics in that area on its own.
+It’s a good idea to separate your leadership and look at the demographics in that area separately.

 When you’ve collected this information, analyze it.
-From there, you can come up with your DEI goals of where you want to improve on your diversity, equity, and inclusion.
+From there, you can develop your DEI goals of where you want to improve your diversity, equity, and inclusion.

 Set Goals and Keep at Them

-No matter what your goals look like, it’s important that you make them attainable and then hold yourself accountable for working toward them.
-When you set goals that you can measure, you’re more likely to follow through with them so keep that in mind.
+No matter your goals, you must make them attainable and hold yourself accountable for working toward them.
+When you set goals that you can measure, you’re more likely to follow through with them, so keep that in mind.

 Consider How You Hire